 Some people prefer to eat breakfast in a relaxed environment, without the buzz that inevitably comes with hyped-up places.
 Below is a selection of unpretentious cafés in Budapest that offer excellent breakfast dishes and draw a laid-back, diverse, and mostly local crowd.

-Hans van Vliet, the owner of Jedermann Café, is a legendary figure in the Budapest restaurant world with a genius for creating cozy all-day-cafés for everyone to enjoy (hence "Jedermann", which translates to "everyone").
-On any given day, tables at Jedermann might be filled with senior citizens fiercely debating Hungarian politics, students gossiping about school, and a theater director mapping out upcoming projects with the staff.
-Jedermann is located in District 9, not far from the city center, but away from the throngs clogging the more popular old Jewish Quarter. .
+Hans van Vliet, the owner of Jedermann Café, is a legendary figure in Budapest's restaurant and bar scene with a genius for creating all-inviting places for everyone to enjoy (hence "Jedermann", which translates to "everyone").
+On any given day, tables at Jedermann might be filled with senior citizens fiercely debating Hungarian politics, students gossiping over a cup of coffee, and a theater director mapping out upcoming projects with the staff.
+Jedermann is located in a quiet District 9 street, not far from the city center, but away from the throngs clogging the more popular Jewish Quarter. .

 Budapest is undersupplied when it comes to relaxed, unpretentious breakfast and brunch spots, mostly because locals generally eat breakfast at home.
 One of the exceptions is Kino, this breakfast-all-day café along the Grand Boulevard. .